Trump's awkward trip to the Supreme Court

 And in the unanimous opinion, Gorsuch included a Scalia-like promise to adhere to the "proper role" of the courts "to apply, not amend, the work of the People's representatives."

-The junior most justice rarely writes the big opinions -- those as those are usually are assigned according to seniority.
+The junior most justice rarely writes the big opinions -- those are usually assigned according to seniority.
 But his vote has the same weight of any other justice.

 And just last week, another huge case landed at the court: Trump's travel ban.
 The Trump administration is asking the justices to allow the executive order suspending travel from six Muslim-majority countries -- to go immediately into effect.